 Term Definition Developmental Disability (DES/DDD) The ALTCS program contractor for all developmentally disabled persons statewide.
 DDD is responsible for: Providing a variety of services to persons who have specific disabilities; Screening and referring developmentally disabled participants to AHCCCS for an ALTCS eligibility determination.
 NOTE DDD also administers a 100% state- funded program for persons with a developmental disability who are not eligible for ALTCS.

 Program Legal Authorities

-Children's Rehabilitative Services (CRS) ARS 36-2912
+, ARS 36-2912

 9 AAC 22, Article 13

 C CRS Designation Changes

 1) Removal of Designation

 CRS designation ends when the customer: